THOMASELOVE/431-packages/README.md

 - Eventually, you'll get a message that "The downloaded source packages are in ..." with a directory name.
 That's the sign that the updating is done.
 - Updating packages is something you'll do occasionally throughout the semester, mostly when a problem happens.

 5. Finally, choose **File ...
-Quit Session** from the top menu, and accept RStudio's request to save your workspace.
-This will eliminate the need to re-do these steps every time you work in R.
+Quit Session** from the top menu, and accept or deny (I usually deny) RStudio's request to save your workspace.

 ### Note: A Windows Issue